-Today database deployments that change schema and logic are often performed via a manual, lengthy, and costly process.
+Database deployments that change schema and logic are often performed via a lengthy and costly manual process.
 It is important to remember: a task that is expensive does not just cost the amount of money paid in resources and time.
-There are unintended costs and opportunity costs that are hidden and ignored.
+There are unintended costs that are hidden and ignored.

 Here are the 5 hidden costs associated with today’s approach to deploying database changes.

 When production application releases are delayed due to manual database deployments, it impacts time to market.
 Customers do not receive new features, enhancements, and bug fixes quickly.
 This time to market delay can result in a decrease in revenue, savings or even job security.
 In today’s market, competition is only a swipe away on a mobile device.
 Because of this, companies cannot afford to have the general state of database deployments delay the delivery of new application features to market.